robparrott/version-control-workshop/subversion.rst

 svn: Getting help
 =================

-- Most commands have built-in documentatino you can access with the ``--help`` option::
+- Most commands have built-in documentation you can access with the ``--help`` option::

     svn checkout --help